Power BI adoption roadmap: Data culture

 • Serve as the high-level guiding principles for enacting governance policies and guidelines.

 Data culture outcomes aren't specifically mandated.
 Rather, the state of the data culture is the result of following the governance rules as they're enforced (or the lack of governance rules).
-Leaders at all levels need to actively demonstrate what's important through their actions, including how they praise, recognize, and reward staff members who take initiative.
+Leaders at all levels need to actively demonstrate through their actions what's important to them, including how they praise, recognize, and reward staff members who take initiative.

 Tip

-If you can take for granted that your efforts to develop a data solution (such as a dataset or a report) will be valued and appreciated, that's an excellent indicator of a healthy data culture.
+If you can take for granted that your efforts to develop a data solution (such as a semantic model—previously known as a dataset, a lakehouse, or a report) will be valued and appreciated, that's an excellent indicator of a healthy data culture.
 Sometimes, however, it depends on what your immediate manager values most.

 The initial motivation for establishing a data culture often comes from a specific strategic business problem or initiative.
 It might be: